-3.1 Design & procedure Design and procedure are the same as Experiment 1.
-We present the results from participants who correctly answered the prime calculations (N=506 observations).

-3.2 Results & Conclusion As seen in Figure 5, continuations referred more to high attachment than low attachment after a high attachment prime ($\beta = 0.57$, CrI[-0.6,1.7], P(β)>0=0.84).
+- 3.1 Design & procedure Design and procedure are the same as Experiment 1 except that the calculations were different (primes 2 and 3 in table 1).
+We present the results from participants who correctly answered the prime calculations (N=506 observations). - 3.2 Results & Conclusion As seen in Figure 5, continuations referred more to high attachment than low attachment after a high attachment prime $(\beta = 0.57, \text{ Crl}[-0.6, 1.7], P(\beta) > 0 = 0.84)$.
 Our results support the hypothesis of shared representations between mathematics and language.
 However, it seems that structural priming may not be at stake here, but rather thematic domain priming, suggesting that relative clauses as non-primary relations are associated to a thematic domain.
 This would explain replicability issues from previous studies, especially in French since the calculations were rather structural and not linked to thematic domain (see Hedier et al., 2020 for the calculations).
 A better analysis of the number effect, especially regarding the semantic particularity of singulars, is also necessary to understand the nature of priming.
 Finally, our results support relative clause attachment as association to thematic domains, as suggested by construal theory.